Table of Contents

 Although Cryonite technology is non-toxic, some risks may be involved with transporting CO2 Cylinders and the use of Cryonite equipment and application of CO2.

 Carbon dioxide is common component in the atmosphere and is essential for plant life on this planet and therefore animal life as well.
-Carbon dioxide gas is widely used in the food industry and other industries.
+C02 gas is widely used in the food industry and other industries.
 High concentrations of CO2 are hazardous to human and animal health, but the low concentrations of CO2 resulting from the use of Cryonite are not typically high enough to be considered dangerous to people, pets or animals (other than the target insects, spiders, mites, etc.).
 Typical HVAC systems in buildings recycle enough air within rooms to prevent CO2 concentrations from accumulating.

 Cryonite Application Within Enclosed Spaces